matthiasn/clojure-system-book/manuscript/Client-State.md

   "Init app state and wire all channels required in the state namespace.
 The app atom is held inside the let binding of this function and thus protected from outside access / alteration.
-The only way to interact with it is by sending messages on channels, such the provided data channel for adding new data or sending commands on the cmd-chan."
+The only way to interact with it is by sending messages on channels, such as the provided data channel for adding new data or sending commands on the cmd-chan."
   [data-chan qry-chan stats-chan cmd-chan state-pub-chan] (let [app (atom {})]